Privacy: the iOS browser showdown

 The results are therefore much better.
 If we look at the detail:

-We find the same tracers as with the Safari and Firefox Focus option: the 2 Mozilla applications use a list provided by Disconnect to block certain trackers.
+We find the same trackers as with the Safari and Firefox Focus option: the 2 Mozilla apps use a list provided by Disconnect to block certain trackers.

 Chrome, the browser without protection

-With Chrome it's very simple, you have no default protection, nor any settings allowing you to protect yourself.
-Chrome does not remain completely inactive, the teams are working on the project Privacy Sandbox, with the mission:
+With Chrome it's very simple: you have no default protection, nor any settings that let you protect yourself.
+Chrome is not entirely idle, though; its teams are working on the Privacy Sandbox project, whose mission is:

 The Privacy Sandbox project’s mission is to “Create a thriving web ecosystem that is respectful of users and private by default.”